LUSAS-Software/LUSAS-API-Examples/python/README.md

    It is noted that in LUSAS v22+, it may be preferable to use `lusas.enableUI(False)` instead to avoid hiding the modeller window.
 The UI will then remain unresponsive until `lusas.enableUI(True)` is called.

+5. ModuleNotFoundError

+   The `ModuleNotFoundError: No module named 'shared'` error means Python can’t find the `LPI.py` file and the `shared` folder.
+To fix it, copy the `shared` folder into the same folder where your Python script is located.

 ## 🔗 Links